 Origins of the Afroeurasian world-system.
-There is a considerable number of points of view regarding the dates of the possible formation of the Afroeurasian world-system.
+There a considerable number of points of view regarding the dates of the possible formation of the Afroeurasian world-system.
 For example, Frank and Thompson date its origins to the 4th and 3rd millennia BCE (Frank 1993; Frank and Thompson 2005); Wilkinson (1987) and Berezkin (2007: 92-93) consider the 2nd millennium as its beginning.
-The authors of the present article date the emergence of the Afroeurasian world-system to a considerably earlier period, the 10th - 8th millennia BCE (Korotayev and Grinin 2006, 2012; Grinin and Korotayev 2009b, 2012).
+The authors of the present article date the emergence of Afroeurasian world-system to a considerably earlier period, the 10th - 8th millennia BCE (Korotayev and Grinin 2006, 2012; Grinin and Korotayev 2009b; 2012).
 Some other world-system students believe that it only came to the real existence in the late 1st millennium BCE (Chase-Dunn and Hall 1997, 2011; Hall, Chase-Dunn, and Niemeyer 2009).

-The approaches to this issue differ considerably depending on the world-system criteria employed: the bulk good criterion (a more rigid one), prestige good, or information network ones (softer criteria).
-The more rigid the approach, the more recent is the dating that it employs.
-However, the dating also depends on general approaches to the emergence of the Afroeurasian world-system.
-For example, if together with Chase-Dunn and Hall (1997: 150) we believe that by the moment of the Silk Route emergence there were three main independent world-systems (the West Asian, Chinese, and South Asian ones) which later merged into a single (Afroeurasian) world-system, then it appears quite logical to date the emergence of the single Afroeurasian world-system to the late 1st millennium BCE.
-However, if we base on the facts that the West

-Asian world-system was leading from the very beginning in technologic, social, and economical terms, that it was much more innovative than the other world-systems, that the West Asian world-system influenced enormously the development of South Asia and the Far East whereas the influence in the opposite direction by the late 1st millennium BCE was negligible (and hence we should speak about the incorporation of South and East Asia into the Afroeurasian world-system, rather than a merger of three equally important world-systems), then the origins of the Afroeurasian world-system turn out to have much more ancient dating (several millennia).
+The approaches to this issue differ considerably depending on the world-system criteria employed: bulk good criterion (a more rigid one), prestige good, or information network ones (softer criteria).
+The more rigid the approach, the more recent the dating it produces.
+However, the datings also depend on the general approaches to the emergence of the Afroeurasian world-system.
+For example, if together with Chase-Dunn and Hall (1997: 150) we believe that by the moment of the Silk Route initiation there were three main independent world-systems (West Asian, Chinese, and South Asian) that merged later into a single world-system (Afroeurasian world-system), then it appears very logical to date the emergence of the single Afroeurasian world-system to the late 1st millennium BCE.
+However, if we are basing ourselves on the facts that the West Asian world-system was from the very beginning leading technologically, socially, and economically, that it was much more innovative than other world-systems, that the West Asian world-system influenced enormously the development of South Asia and the Far East whereas the influence in the opposite direction by the late 1st millennium BCE was negligible (and hence we should speak about the incorporation of South and East Asia into Afroeurasian world-system, rather than a merger of three equally important world-systems), then the origins of the Afroeurasian world-system turn out to have much (several millennia) more ancient datings.

 In any case it is quite clear that the emergence of the Afroeurasian world-system was a rather prolonged process.
-It should be also taken into account that this was the Near East where one could observe the earliest transition to the food production, in general, and to the cultivation of cereals in particular; to the large-scale irrigated agriculture, to the urban settlement patterns, to the metallurgy, writing, statehood, empires, and so on.7
+It should be also taken into account that this was the Near East where one could observe the earliest transition to the food production, in general, and to the cultivation of cereals in particular; to the large-scale irrigated agriculture, to the urban settlement patterns, to the metallurgy, writing, statehood, empires, and so on.

-Hence, whatever dating we provide for the Afroeurasian world-system start, it is perfectly clear that the roots of its formation ascend by millennia deep in time up to the beginning of the agrarian ('Neolithic') revolution in West Asia in the $10^{th}-8^{th}$ millennia BCE.
+Hence, whatever dating for the Afroeurasian world-system start we provide, it is perfectly clear that the roots of its formation ascend by millennia deep in time up to the beginnings of the agrarian ('Neolithic') revolution in West Asia in the $10^{th}-8^{th}$ millennia BCE.
 Within this prolonged process of the Afroeurasian world-system genesis and transformation one could single out a few major phases.